CatsLover2006/Audiodex/README.md

 ## Known Issues
 - You can't remove audio files from the database via the CLI
   - Only accessible through GUI or removing backend file
-- Encoded audio has a comment of "0"
-  - Maybe?
-Major backend changes have occured and I'm unsure of if this still applies
 - Slow storage interfaces can cause audio popping
   - Likely due to the decoder being starved for data
   - Doesn't apply to the MP3 audio decoder, which seems to cache the entire file compared to the others streaming the audio off disk
 - ALAC vs AAC detection is weird since they share their container, there's no fix for this
   - Similar situation for detection in the OGG container, but there's only one supported playback mode within this container so it's just to avoid throwing errors
 - Gain system is partially dependent on format and system
-  - No way to fix this, it's entirely dependent on implementation
+  - No way to fix this, it's entirely dependent on Java and OS implementation
 - Due to no way to test on Windows or Linux, there's no way to test if a system config specific to macOS will crash Windows/Linux systems
   - Specific to GUI interface
 - If audio encodes too fast, it ends up skipping some code (AudioEncoder.encodedPercent never is checked during encoding)<br>That said you'd have to decode an ALAC file at over 1400 times realtime, which... good luck.